US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort - ExBulletin

+US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort

-WASHINGTON (AP) China has increased sales to Russia of machine tools, microelectronics and other technologies that Moscow in turn uses to produce missiles, tanks, planes and other weapons for its war against Ukraine, according to an American assessment.
+WASHINGTON China has increased its sales to Russia of machine tools, microelectronics and other technologies that Moscow in turn uses to produce missiles, tanks, planes and other weapons for use in his war against Ukraineaccording to an American assessment.

 Two senior Biden administration officials, who discussed the sensitive findings Friday on condition of anonymity, said that in 2023, about 90% of Russian microelectronics came from China, which Russia has used to make missiles, tanks and planes.
 Nearly 70% of Russian machine tool imports, or around $900 million in the last quarter of 2023, came from China.

-Chinese and Russian entities have also worked to jointly produce unmanned aerial vehicles in Russia, and Chinese companies will likely supply Russia with the nitrocellulose needed to make rocket-propelled weapons, the officials said.
+Chinese and Russian entities are also working to jointly produce unmanned aerial vehicles in Russia, and Chinese companies are likely supplying Russia with nitrocellulose used in munitions manufacturing, the officials said.
 Chinese companies Wuhan Global Sensor Technology Co., Wuhan Tongsheng Technology Co.
 Ltd. and Hikvision supply optical components for use in Russian tanks and armored vehicles.

 The officials said Russia received military optics for use in tanks and armored vehicles made by Chinese companies iRay Technology and the North China Electro-Optics Research Institute, and that China had supplied Russia with drone engines and turbojets for its cruise missiles.